 Have you had it with the dry air this time of year?
 There’s the discomfort that comes from dry skin and cracked nails.
 And isn’t your hair bad enough from wearing hats and running around in the snow and wind?
 Yet dry, flyaway hair persists even indoors due to the bone-dry air in your home.

 If you’re reading this, you already realize that it’s time to start looking at humidification systems for your home.
 Yet you may not realize the full extent of the problem.
-There are even more annoying winter issues that are also caused by low relative humidity, which can reach 10 percent or lower when the furnace is running around the clock.
-(Humidity levels should be between 30 and 50 percent for comfortable conditions).
+There are even more annoying winter issues (such as increased risk of COVID transmission) that are also caused by low relative humidity.

 Static electricity.
 During cold months, do you experience painful shocks every time you touch something metal?
 That happens because of an electrical imbalance between your body and your surroundings, which is greatly intensified when the air’s relative humidity is too low.
 Humidification systems reduce that imbalance by adding moisture.